hughdtt/written-words/content/post/soaring-chapter-3/index.md

 "If you're contemplating forging the signature, well, *theoretically*, you could attempt to pilfer the private key or impersonate the Certificate Authority to issue a counterfeit certificate.
 But be warned - the cryptographic algorithms safeguarding the keys are really tough.
 It'd take centuries to bypass them.
 You'll have an easier time finding a needle in a haystack, blind-folded" she reasoned.

 "Any form of tampering with these certificates is risky to the extreme.
-Any half-assed attempts will show up like a bright red flag to the Olympian CyberSec team", she finished.
+Any half-assed attempts will show up like a bright red flag to the Olympian CyberSec team" she finished.

 I paused for a moment to think.